 The following sections identify proposed amendments to the Water Quality Control Plans for both the Sacramento River and San Joaquin River Basins and the Tulare Lake Basin (Basin Plans).
-Where the proposed changes to the Basin Plan revise existing language, text additions to the existing Basin Plan language are in track changes.
-Text deletions to the existing Basin Plan are in strikethrough.
+Where the proposed changes to a Basin Plan revise existing language, text additions to the existing Basin Plan language are underlined in track changes.
+Text deletions to the existing Basin Plan language are in.

-The following list summarizes components of the basin plan with proposed revisions:
+The following list summarizes components of the Basin Plan with proposed revisions:

 Chapter 3 Water Quality Objectives